jonnonz1/nz-statute-book/acts/public/1989/corporations-investigation-and-management-act-1989.md

   (a) giving a written notice requiring any licensed insurer or registered bank to supply any information under section 9:
   (b) appointing any person to carry out an investigation of the affairs of any licensed insurer or registered bank under section 19:
   (c) giving a written notice to any licensed insurer or registered bank that it is considered to be a corporation at risk.
-(3) The FMA must consult with the Reserve Bank of New Zealand before making a recommendation to the Minister under section 38 in respect of any licensed insurer, registered bank, or covered bond SPV.
+(3) The FMA must consult with the Reserve Bank of New Zealand before making a recommendation to the Minister under section 38 in respect of any licensed insurer, non-bank deposit taker licensed under the Non-bank Deposit Takers Act 2013, registered bank, or covered bond SPV.

 ## Part 1 — Supply of information by, and investigation of affairs of, corporations